servicetitan/Stl.Fusion.Samples/docs/tutorial/Part06.md

     just keys of these instances are stored, so unreferenced dependants are available for GC even if what they "use" is still referenced.

-## Computed Service
+## Compute Service

-Computed Service is any type that implements `IComputedService` interface (just a tagging one) and gets registered in `IServiceCollection` via `AddComputedService` extension method.
+Compute Service is any type that is registered in `IServiceCollection` via `AddComputeService` extension method.

 * These services are always registered as singletons in the container.
   This is totally logical, assuming the keys of computed instances they produce include the reference to the service itself (`this`).
-* Normally it should declare methods decorated with [ComputedServiceMethod] attribute (btw, check out its properties - they are useful)
+* Normally it should declare methods decorated with [ComputeMethod] attribute (btw, check out its properties - they are useful)
 * Such methods have to be virtual, otherwise it's impossible to generate a proxy type that will override and "wrap" them.